MARKMENTAL/GoNumberTest/README.md

 # GCCGO Build & Run Instructions
-This program was built with GNU's Go Compiler: GCCGO, to build from source, from within a folder containing `numtest.c` run these commands in a terminal
+This program was built with GNU's Go Compiler: GCCGO, to build from source, from within a folder containing `numtest.go` run these commands in a terminal

 `gccgo -c numtest.go`
 `gccgo -o numtest numtest.o`